 Select the slicer → Slicer (Top Ribbon) →Buttons

 Here, increase the number of columns as per your requirement.
-I have increased the columns to 3, and my slicer now has three columns and horizontally spread.
+I have increased the columns to 3, and my slicer now has three columns and is horizontally spread.

 Tip: You can also adjust the height and width of the buttons from the same tab.